 You can check in to your room from 2.30pm onwards.
 Please join us for afternoon tea at 4pm.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

-2-5pm: Get those sewing machines out!
-Whilst cutting out is hugely important, we will all feel the need to get sewing by the afternoon, so Emma will guide you through the simple steps of constructing your outer bag.
-Whilst experience of using your sewing machine is needed, if you can thread your machine and stitch in a straight line you will be able to do it.
-By the end of the first day, guests will be able to clearly see their bag taking shape.
+After a tasty light lunch together, we get those sewing machines out!
+Whilst cutting out is hugely important, we will all feel the need to get sewing by this afternoon.
+Emma will guide us through the simple steps of constructing our outer bag.
+We need to have experience of using our sewing machine of course - if we can thread our machine and stitch in a straight line, then we can do this!
+By the end of our first day, we'll be able to clearly see our bag taking shape.

-9.30am-12.30pm: Lets talk about the lining.
-One of the things that will distinguish your bag from shop bought bags, is the lining.
+One of the things that will distinguish our bag from shop-bought bags, is the lining.
 We can have lots of fun here, personalising it with zipped and slip pockets, even with a key clip if you would like.

 Monday: Depart after a leisurely breakfast